cyberd: Computing the knowledge from web3

 Speed and scalability

 We need speedy confirmation times to feels like the usual web app.
-It is a strong architecture requirement that shapes an economic topology and scalability of the cyber protocol.
+It is a strong architecture requirement that shape an economic topology and scalability of the cyber protocol.

 Let us say that our node implementation based on